john-osullivan/groupbot/README.md

 - Content (42420 character String) : Will need to be changed later
 - Children (if any)

+### Infoblocks
+An Infoblock represents one unit box on an Infopage.
+These boxes have one of three fixed widths (30%, 60% 90%), and their height is however damn tall they need to be.
+They are listed in an order on a page, leading to a natural tiling.
+They have a name, like everyThing else.
+Last but not least, they have content.
+This content is sanitized HTML for now, it could be expanded into more subdivisions as required.
+- .name (optional String(80))
+- .width (Integer) - Supposed to be the numerator of a fraction describing the width of the box on the screen.
+The denominator would currently be three, but it could theoretically go as high as 12.
+None of that is enforced in the database, however.
+- .order (Integer) - Supposed to be an index in a *zero-indexed* list of Infoblocks.
+Also not enforced at all within the database.
+- .content (Required String(42420)) - This is the actual (allegedly but not yet really sanitized) HTML which gets rendered in the box.

 ### Events
 Events are a class for getting people to come to a particular place at a particular time.
 Events have a date, RSVP lists, location, description, name, duration and attended/missed people.
 - name (String) - big name of the Event